Have you ever wondered about the optimal number of hours you should work per week? Here’s the answer: it’s 7.6 hours. (We’ll explain why in a moment.)

 Buettner also recommends taking six weeks of vacation per year, which is the optimal amount for happiness.
-If that isn’t possible, he says at the very least you should use all of your allotted vacation time and keep negotiating for more until you’re getting 6 weeks.
+If that isn’t possible, he says at the very least you should use all of your allotted vacation time and keep negotiating for more until you’re getting six weeks.

 Unfortunately Americans are not taking half of their vacation days, and two-thirds of Americans report working even when they are on vacation.
-Perhaps it’s no surprise that the US is down at #19 in the World Happiness Report (its worst ranking ever).

 Maybe 30 work hours per week and six weeks of vacation is not practical for you.
 But that’s okay.

 If you want to achieve the perfect blend of productivity, happiness, and time affluence, a more realistic goal is to work slightly below 40 hours per week.